-As of April 30, 2021, the Trustees and officers of the Trust as a group owned less than 1% of the outstanding common stock of the Portfolios of the Trust as a whole and of Permanent Portfolio.
-The Trustees and officers of the Trust as a group owned 1.62%, 1.74% and 10.11% of Short-Term Treasury Portfolio, Versatile Bond Portfolio and Aggressive Growth Portfolio, respectively.
+As of April 30, 2023, the Trustees and officers of the Trust as a group owned less than 1% of the outstanding common stock of the Portfolios of the Trust as a whole and of Permanent Portfolio, Short-Term Treasury Portfolio and Versatile Bond Portfolio.
+The Trustees and officers of the Trust as a group owned 9.91% of Aggressive Growth Portfolio.

-As of December 31, 2020, no Independent Trustee or member of their immediate families owned beneficially or of record any securities of, or had any direct or indirect material interest in: (i) Pacific Heights; (ii) Quasar Distributors, LLC, the Trust's distributor; or (iii) any person controlling, controlled by or under common control with such persons.
+As of December 31, 2022, no Independent Trustee or member of their immediate families owned beneficially or of record any securities of, or had any direct or indirect material interest in: (i) Pacific Heights; (ii) Quasar Distributors, LLC, the Trust's distributor; or (iii) any person controlling, controlled by or under common control with such persons.